Floating Island

 The first act takes place in a prison cell and prison yard, and in the world of the novel Don Quixote.

-The second act takes place in the psychiatric ward for ex-consand inside the mind of inmate 1.
+The second act takes place in the psychiatric ward designated for former inmates and inside the mind of Theo.

 The play was directed by Yevgeni Arye and produced in Gesher Theatre, 2015